animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 </div>
 <div class="paragraph">
 <p>The <code>cache-listener</code> element is an example of a common
-pattern used in the XML namespace anywhere {data-store-name} provides a callback interface to be implemented in order to invoke custom code in response to cache or Region events.
+pattern used in the XML namespace anywhere GemFire provides a callback interface to be implemented in order to invoke custom code in response to cache or Region events.
 When you use Spring’s IoC container, the implementation is a standard Spring bean.
 In order to simplify the